 In addition, we have established a collaboration with physicians and scientists from Greater Cincinnati and throughout the world in the areas of immunology, neuro-virology, bioengineering, and MRI physics.
 Our philosophy is to adopt a “multimodality” approach to MS-related research, whereby similar questions can be addressed in parallel in animal models of neuro-inflammation and in experiments performed on human cells and tissues, with MRI technology serving as a bridge between the two approaches.

-A. Clinical trials: Our current clinical trials are carefully selected.
+Clinical trials: Our current clinical trials are carefully selected.
 Our goal is to select clinical trials that focus on novel, experimental therapies that have the potential to help patients who are inadequately treated by current, FDA-approved medications.
 These trials serve:

 - Patients with inflammatory forms of MS (RR-MS or SP-MS) who exhibit persistent disease activity while on standard immunomodulatory and immunosuppressive therapies.